 Marshall Street Apartments

 CPM Cos. is planning a 95-unit apartment building in the Sheridan neighborhood of Northeast Minneapolis.
 Plans for Marshall Street Apartments, which would replace a home and an auto sales and repair shop on the site, were continued to the City Planning Commission’s May 22 meeting.
 The building would feature a mix of one-bedroom and two-bedroom units, a first-floor restaurant and an undisclosed amount of parking.
 DJR Architecture is designing the project.
 CPM is also planning a 110-unit apartment building on the other side of the block near the corner of 14th & Marshall.

 The City Planning Commission has reviewed the sale of two city-owned buildings on Lowry Avenue to California Building Co., which is planning to redevelop them into artist studios, retail space, demonstration space and a three-bedroom apartment.
 The proposal from owners Malcom Potek and Kara van Wyk of Potek Glass and Josh Blanc and Layl McDill of Clay Squared was one of three for the site, located along Lowry Avenue Northeast between Howard and Monroe streets.

 2701 California St. NE

 Spero Academy, a Northeast Minneapolis-based public K–5 elementary charter school, is planning a new school building in the Marshall Terrace neighborhood.
 The school has proposed a two-story, 64,000-square-foot building with 21 classrooms at the corner of 27th & California, according to plans submitted to the City Planning Commission Committee of the Whole.
 The project would include a cafeteria, gymnasium, a play area and a 100-space surface parking lot.
-Spero Academy, formerly known as Fraser Academy, is authorized through the University of St. Thomas and offers an 11-month academic year.
+Spero Academy is authorized through the University of St. Thomas and offers an 11-month academic year.

 Central Lutheran Church